Skip to main content

 3 mentions Positive Neutral Negative

-The emotional aspect of the game is highlighted by its tactically driven combat influenced by emotions, a decent story rich in Forgotten Realms lore, and an overall wholesome, enjoyable VR experience.
+The emotional aspect of the game is highlighted by its tactically driven combat that resonates on an emotional level, complemented by a decent story rich in Forgotten Realms lore.
+Players appreciate the wholesome and immersive vibe, especially in VR.

 • “Combat is tactical, except the tactics are emotionally driven.”